fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 <p><slot name="caption">Default Caption</slot></p>
 ```

-Now the end user of the web component can just pass a span that references the slot name and it will be rendered in the matching location.
+Now, the end user of the web component can just pass a span that references the slot name and it will be rendered in the matching location.

 ```html
 <!-- Usage -->